Logging and tracing

 )

-raiselog.exception includes the traceback in the log record (under a traceback field).
-Don't log.exception and then swallow the error — it conflates "I logged this" with "I handled this".
+raiselog.exception includes the traceback in the log record.
+Don't log.exception and then swallow the error - it conflates "I logged this" with "I handled this".

 Request correlation

-The platform's middleware/request_context.py injects a request_id into a context variable that the SDK's logger reads.
-Every log line emitted during the request gets the same ID.
+The platform's middleware/request_context.py injects a request_id into a context variable.
+Every in-process log line emitted during the request gets the same ID, and the response includes it as X-Request-ID.

-To propagate the request ID into something the SDK can't auto-inject (e.g., an outbound HTTP call, a queued job), read it explicitly:
+To propagate the request ID into something the platform cannot auto-inject, such as an outbound HTTP call or a queued job, accept it as an explicit route dependency or read it from the request:

 Tracing